OWI-Lab/py_fatigue/rst_docs/user/01-absolute-noob.rst

 py-fatigue is freely available on GitHub and gets maintained through CI/CD phylosophy.
 The package requires Python 3.8 or higher, and it requires a 64-bit version of Python.

-To install the toolbox, simply run:
+To install the toolbox from PyPI, simply run:

 .. code-block:: bash

     pip install py-fatigue

-and you will get the latest stable version of the toolbox.
+and you will get the latest published version.

 How to import py-fatigue